Program overview

 Graduates of the Bachelor of Arts (Honours) in Drama can pursue a variety of career paths in Canada, including:

-• Playwright: Writing original scripts for theatre productions, focusing on character development and narrative structure.
+• Playwright: Writing scripts for theatrical productions, focusing on storytelling and character development.

-• Drama Educator: Teaching drama and theatre arts in schools or community programs, fostering creativity and performance skills in students.
+• Drama Educator: Teaching drama in schools or community programs, fostering creativity in students.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.